awt2542/textLayer-for-Framer/README.md

 ## Installation

-1. Download the textlayer.coffee file
+1. Download the TextLayer.coffee file
-2. Create a framer project and drop textlayer.coffee inside the /modules folder
+2. Create a framer project and drop TextLayer.coffee inside the /modules folder
-3. Add `TextLayer = require 'textlayer'` at the top of your document (case-sensitive).
+3. Add `TextLayer = require 'TextLayer'` at the top of your document (case-sensitive).

 More info about modules in Framer: [FramerJS Docs - Modules](http://framerjs.com/docs/#modules)